brittney-armentrout/liri-robot/README.md

 movie-this
 do-what-it-says

-\\Note:
+\\Notes:
-The 'do-what-it-says' command feature will automatically read the random.txt file and execute the command search in it.
+**The 'do-what-it-says' command feature will automatically read the random.txt file and execute the command search in it.

-\\Additional Notes:
-Please view screen-shots of functioning app saved in the images folder
+**Please view screen-shots of functioning app saved in the images folder for reference